-2. SUB-FLOOR PREPARATION: The sub-floor must be completely dry.
+2. SUB-FLOOR PREPARATION: The Sub floor must be completely dry.

-- Per the NWFA's recommendation's, the maximum generally allowable amount of moisture emissions as expressed by the calcium chloride test is 3.0 pounds per 1,000 sq. ft. per 24 hours at the time of installation. - Another method to determine the presence of moisture in the slab is the use of an 18" x 18" 6 mil poly film taped securely to the concrete for a period of no less than 48 hours.
+- Per the NWFA's recommendations, the maximum generally allowable amount of moisture emissions as expressed by the calcium chloride test is 3.0 pounds per 1,000 sq ft. per 24 hours at the time of installation. - Another method to determine the presence of moisture in the slab is the use of an 18" x 18" 6 mil poly film taped securely to the concrete for a period of no less than 48 hours.
 No change should occur in the color of the concrete.
-Finally, the use of a heavy rubber mat lying flat to the concrete will accomplish the same results.
-The latter 2 methods are not accurate. - The concrete slab will usually take from 90 to 150 days to dry thoroughly depending on the size of the slab and weather conditions. - Do not install Solid wood flooring if wood subfloor is reading over 12%. - For 3" and wider planks the floor moisture content should be within 2% of the moisture in the wood subfloor.
-Installation should not start until these requirements are met. - The sub floor must be free from any type of paint, oil, greases, dust, and all other types of residues. - The sub floor should be level in general; however, it MUST be level with-in 1/4" over a 10 foot radius, any direction. - If plywood is used as a sub floor, the moisture content difference should be NO MORE than a 2% difference between the solid wood and the plywood.
-All plywood must be EXTERIOR grade CDX, and plywood size for sub floor is suggested to be no larger than 3⁄4" by 48" x 48" and an expansion gap of no less than 1⁄4" between sheets, and installed in an alternate pattern.
-(Not straight rows.) - A suggested moisture barrier is a layer of floor tar adhesive, 15# felt, another layer of floor tar adhesive, and then the plywood.
-IF the plywood is being installed over a concrete sub floor, then nail the plywood to the sub floor every 1- foot along the outside edge, and the same throughout the interior. - For more information, please refer to the NWFA Technical Service Manual "Installing Hardwood Flooring" or visit www.nwfa.org or call 1-800-422-4556.
+Finally, the Use of a heavy rubber mat laying flat to the concrete will accomplish the same results.
+The latter 2 methods are not accurate. - The concrete slab will usually take from 90 to 150 days to dry thoroughly depending on the size of the slab and weather conditions. - Do not install wood flooring if moisture levels exceed recommended levels. - The sub floor must be free from any type of paint, oil, greases, dust, and all other types of residues. - The sub floor should be level in general; however, it MUST be level with-in 1/4" over a 10 foot radius, any direction. - If plywood is used as a sub floor, the moisture content difference should be NO MORE than a 3% between the engineered wood floor and the plywood, and there should be NO MORE than a 2% difference between the solid wood and the plywood.
+All plywood must be EXTERIOR grade CDX, and plywood size for sub floor is suggested to be no larger than 3/4" by 48" x 48" and an expansion gap of no less than 1/4" between sheets, and installed in an alternate pattern.
+(Not straight rows). - A suggested moisture barrier is a layer of floor tar adhesive, 15# felt, another layer of floor tar adhesive, and then the plywood.
+IF the plywood is being installed over a concrete sub floor, then nail the plywood to the sub floor every 1- foot along the outside edge, and the same throughout the interior. - For more information, please refer to the NWFA Technical Service manual.
+"INSTALLING HARDWOOD FLOORING" or visit www.nwfa.org or call 1-800-422-4556